kenanrl/Indonesian-Protest-Discourse/README.md

 > School of Economics and Business, Telkom University, Bandung, Indonesia
 > *(Submitted to Social Sciences & Humanities Open, Elsevier)*

 The repository is shared to ensure transparency and reproducibility in accordance with the journal's data availability policy.
-The analytical pipeline combines network analysis (Louvain community detection, cascade depth tracking), BERTopic-based thematic modeling, and novel composite metrics — the Excitation Index and Cognitive Fusion Index (CFI) — to examine how protest narratives diffused across structurally fragmented communities on platform X during the Indonesian civic unrest of August–September 2025.
+The analytical pipeline combines network analysis (Louvain community detection, cascade depth tracking), BERTopic-based thematic modeling, and novel composite metrics, the Excitation Index and Cognitive Fusion Index (CFI) to examine how protest narratives diffused across structurally fragmented communities on platform X during the Indonesian civic unrest of August-September 2025.

 ---